 What does the evidence say?

-Current evidence suggests a number of pathways basic income might grow the economy:
+Current evidence suggests a number of ways in which basic income might help to grow the economy:

 - Putting more money in the hands of those most likely to spend it